Lip Lift – Los Angeles

 What are the different techniques for performing a lip lift?

-There are multiple methods for performing a lip lift, but the most common one performed today is generally referred to as the bullhorn lip lift.
+There are multiple methods for surgical lip lifting, but the most common one performed today is generally referred to as the bullhorn lip lift.
 This term comes from the fact that the shape of skin removed underneath the nose looks like a bull’s horns.

 The procedure removes only the skin underneath the nose and preserves the normal facial muscles around the mouth.